SOFTENERS AND CONDITIONERS

 Resources

 Just because your tap water looks and tastes fine doesn’t mean it is.
-Sometimes, tap water contains chemicals and impurities that could harm you and cause problems to your appliances.
+Sometimes, tap water contains chemicals and impurities that could harm you and cause appliance problems.

 Need Help?